pytorch/torchcodec/decoder_native_transforms.md

 1. I want to decode frames from the file `"vid.mp4".`
 2. For each decoded frame, I want each frame to pass through the following transforms:
-   a.
-Add or remove frames as necessary to ensure a constant 30 frames per second.
+   1. Add or remove frames as necessary to ensure a constant 30 frames per second.
-   b.
-Resize the frame to 640x480.
+   2. Resize the frame to 640x480.
 Use the algorithm that is TorchVision's default.
-   c.
-Inside the resized frame, crop the image to 32x32.
+   3. Inside the resized frame, crop the image to 32x32.
 The x and y coordinates are chosen randomly upon the creation of the Python VideoDecoder object.
 All decoded frames use the same values for x and y.

 These three transforms are instructive, as they force us to consider: